| Ada County Sponsor | |

 The Boise Metropolitan area includes Ada, Boise, Canyon, Gem, and Owyhee Counties.
 Businesses in the area number over 18,000 with many corporate headquarters also located within the area.

-While Tourism remains a major portion of the state's economy due
+While Tourism remains a major portion

-to its great natural beauty, high tech manufacturing has come
+of the state's economy due to its great natural beauty, high tech manufacturing

-states - Idaho, Nevada and Oregon.
+- Idaho, Nevada and Oregon.

 Return to top